Readability formulas, programs and tools: Do they work for plain language?

 - Readers can easily understand what they find (understandable)

 - Readers can easily use the information (usable)

 Where does this leave us on using readability formulas for plain language?

 We can see then that since the early 1980s researchers have agreed that readability formulas focus only on a very small part of what makes a communication plain.
-It’s also clear in 2022 that international experts working on an ISO standard for plain language have decided not to support using readability formulas for assessing the clarity of texts for audiences around the world.
+It’s also clear that the international experts who worked on the ISO standard for plain language decided not to support using readability formulas for assessing the clarity of texts for audiences around the world.
 You should reconsider your use of the formulas and instead evaluate text quality by testing your communications with intended readers.

-- Note that Dr. Redish and Dr. Schriver endorse this summary of their research (personal communication to Gael Spivak, March 29, 2022).
+- Note that Dr. Redish and Dr. Schriver endorse this summary of their research (personal communication to Gael Spivak).
 And Dr. Schriver contributed the closing paragraph.

 - ISO standard 24495-1 Plain language — Part 1: Governing principles and guidelines, quoted with permission from Committee Manager: Mr. Changqing Zhou of ISO Technical Committee 37: Language and terminology.

 - Jarrett, Caroline, and Ginny Redish.
 “Readability Formulas: 7 Reasons to Avoid Them and What to Do Instead.”
 UXmatters, July 29, 2019.